Noncommutative deformations and flops: Representability and Contraction Algebras

 \cite{Pagoda} for some $n\geq 1$, and that $\AB$ is isomorphic to the completion of the quiver with relations in \ref{Pagoda example}.
-As shown in \ref{Pagoda example}, $\CA\cong \mathbb{C}[y]/y^n$, which is evidently commutative and has dimension $n$, which is the same as Reid's width.\\ ($\Rightarrow$) By contrapositive.
-Suppose that $C$ is a $(-3,1)$-curve.
-Since $U$ is smooth, $\AB$ is a NCCR, and since $R$ is complete local, $\AB$ is given by an admissible superpotential \cite{VdBCY}.
-Since $C$ is a $(-3,1)$-curve, there are two loops at the vertex corresponding to $S$, since the number of loops is equal to
+As shown in \ref{Pagoda example}, $\CA\cong \mathbb{C}[y]/y^n$, which is evidently commutative and has dimension $n$, which is the same as Reid's width.\\ ($\Rightarrow$) By contraposition.
+Suppose that $C$ is a $(-3,1)$-curve, then since $U$ is smooth,